-Roasted Brussels Sprouts Pizza with blue cheese and caramelized onions is a totally delicious flavor bomb.
+Roasted Brussels Sprouts Pizza with blue cheese and caramelized onions is totally delicious.
 It’s also the best way to use your Thanksgiving or Christmas leftover Brussels!

 - ½ pizza dough recipe (see notes)